lionaditya/InterviewProspect/streamOverview.md

 	 List<String> words = Arrays.asList("apple","banana","kivi","cherry");

 	 //Sort based on Size of words
 	   // comparingInt() Accepts a function that extracts an int sort key from a type
+       //and returns a Comparator that compares by that sort key.

 	 //This comparator allow sort this function based on length of String List<String> sortedWords = words.stream()